tytydraco/yessleep/out/A_Tourists_Guide_to_Brimstone_County__Foreword__Part_1.md

 “No, sir, I… I’m sorry, I’m not usually so rude.
 I just… nobody has lived in this house for a long time, is all.
 I figured it was abandoned.
 It’s just a bit shocking to see someone move in all of a sudden.”
 I told him.

-He seemed confused still, but he apparently seemed my explanation reasonable enough.
+He seemed confused still, but he apparently deemed my explanation reasonable enough.
 I apologized again and went home.
-The house has apparently finished waiting.
+The house had apparently finished waiting.

 I didn’t talk to the family again for a while.
 I struggled to understand what could have happened to the house overnight.
 I never heard anyone working on it, and even so they couldn’t have built the entire interior in a single night.